MazMazTey/2026_ICML_SORA/README.md

 Adversarial Training (AT) is a leading defense against adversarial examples but often suffers from *Catastrophic Overfitting* (CO) in efficient single-step variants, where robustness to multi-step attacks collapses despite high single-step performance.

 We address this failure mode with two contributions.
-1. We identify *Epsilon Overfitting* (EO), a previously overlooked phenomenon in which fixed perturbation magnitudes exacerbate CO, and show that introducing perturbation variability significantly improves generalization.
+1. We identify *Epsilon Overfitting* (EO), a previously overlooked phenomenon in which fixed perturbation magnitudes exacerbate CO, and show that introducing perturbation variability significantly improves robust generalization across different architectures and datasets.
-2. We propose **PertAlign**, a theoretically grounded, computationally negligible metric that predicts CO onset by measuring gradient alignment across attack stages.
+2. We propose **PertAlign** (Perturbation Alignment), a theoretically grounded, computationally negligible metric that predicts CO onset by measuring gradient alignment across attack stages.

 Leveraging these insights, we introduce **SORA**, an adaptive step-size adversarial training method that dynamically adjusts perturbations based on loss-surface geometry.
 SORA consistently prevents CO, achieves state-of-the-art robustness and clean accuracy, and generalizes across datasets and architectures using a single fixed set of hyperparameters.